Sign In Register

 Is Blaine a Good Place to Live?

-Based on current data, Blaine receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
-Key strengths include low crime rates, affordable housing, a low poverty rate.
+Based on current data, Blaine receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low crime rates, affordable housing, abundant sunshine, a low poverty rate.
 Areas to be aware of include above-average unemployment, high obesity rates.
-Blaine has some notable strengths but also faces challenges that prospective residents should consider.
+Blaine offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs